 source additional capacity and specialist expertise in design and production processes;

 solicit student involvement in content-generation or quality assurance processes; and/or

 undertake the technical work required for optimal access to and dissemination of the work.

-Grant proposals which consider the following key aspects will be favoured: transformation of the curriculum, inclusion of marginalised voices, inclusion of student voices, relevance to local context, multilingualism, disability access, interdisciplinarity and strategies for the sustainability of the proposed open textbook.
+The grants programme aims to support open textbook development initiative which address the following: transformation of the curriculum, inclusion of marginalised voices, inclusion of student voices, relevance to local context, multilingualism, disability access, interdisciplinarity and strategies for the sustainability of the proposed open textbook.
 Grant recipients will be required to licence materials produced with the aid of the DOT4D grant under a Creative Commons Attribution (CC BY) licence.